 operational functions of the Student Recreation Center, including facility management, development, maintenance and repairs, housekeeping and all departmental business operations.

 Amanda is responsible for the management of all membership services for the

 SRC.
 She is also responsible for marketing/promotional materials for the

 department and manages the Campus Recreation student employee development

 programs, such as student trainings, incentive “Kudos” program, and student

-Sarah is responsible for all areas of the Seahawk Adventures, which include
+The Assistant Director is responsible for all areas of the Seahawk Adventures program, which include

 adventure trips, the Challenge Course, climbing wall, equipment rentals,

 workshops and clinics, leadership development, risk management and the Resource Center.
-She also
+They also

-supervises and trains all staff that facilitate the operation of the climbing
+supervise and train all staff that facilitate the operation of the climbing

 wall and equipment rental programs.